Readers Choice Awards by House & Hotel

 They included culinary legends as Paul Bocuse and Mîchel Roux.

-More recently in 2015, Le Normandie was rejuvenated with its second renovation that delivers a contemporary interpretation of its original grandeur.
+Le Normandie was rejuvenated with its second renovation that delivers a contemporary interpretation of its original grandeur.
 The new interior preserves the classic elegance of one of Asia’s best loved French restaurants, together with striking new features such as handcrafted chandeliers.
 A new wine cellar featuring top selections of both Old and New World wines, a customised dessert trolley and Mandarin Oriental, Bangkok’s legendary tableside service complete this fine dining experience, served with the impeccable service and elegant ambiance that is Le Normandie.

 Food as always been the hardware of the dining experience with its flawless impeccable service that seems to happen as if by magic, being the software.
 What defines this exceptional dining experience is the attention to detail from the daily fresh flowers on the table to the stool beside the chair where guests can place their valuable leather accessories to protect them.